Saint John XXIII College Preparatory

 St. John XXIII College Preparatory, formerly Pope John XXIII High School, is a Catholic independent, non-profit, coeducational, private day school in unincorporated Harris County, Texas, United States, near Katy.
 The school serves grades 9–12.
-The academic year consists of two semesters extending from approximately August to December and January to May.
+The academic year consists of two semesters, running from approximately August to December and from January to May.
 Student leadership development through the Works of Mercy program is a distinct characteristic of the school, and leadership principles are integrated into every course at St. John XXIII.
-'SJ23' is accredited by/a member of the Roman Catholic Archdiocese of Galveston-Houston (RCAGH), led by Archbishop Joe S. Vásquez.
-SJ23 is also the newest private day school in the Katy area for over fifty years, effective 2004.
+SJ23 is accredited by and is a member of the Roman Catholic Archdiocese of Galveston-Houston (RCAGH), led by Archbishop Daniel Cardinal DiNardo.
+SJ23 is also the first new private day school to open in the Katy area in over fifty years, having opened in 2004.
 It is located at 1800 West Grand Parkway North.